GAT: Guided Adversarial Training with Pareto-optimal Auxiliary Tasks: Generalization studies

 \paragraph{Generalization to larger architectures.} We train WideResnet28-10 models with GAT and compare their robust accuracy to a single-task WideResnet28-10 model with AT. \textbf{Macro} increases the single-task model's robust accuracy from 42.52\% to 46.6\%.

-\paragraph{Generalization to adaptive attacks.} To assess if GAT is not a gradient-obfuscation defense, we evaluate our defended models against AutoAttack \cite{croce2020reliable}.
-This attack combines gradient-based and blackbox attacks in targeted and untargeted threat models.
+\paragraph{Generalization to adaptive attacks.} To assess if GAT is not a gradient-obfuscation defense, we evaluate our defended models against a large set of adversarial attacks.
+AutoPGD\cite{autoattack}, a parameter-free gradient attack, and FAB\cite{croce2020minimally}, a white-box boundary attack.
+Autoattack~\cite{croce2020reliable} is an ensemble that combines the previous white-box attacks with the black-box attack SquareAttack\cite{andriushchenko2020square} in targeted and untargeted threat models.

 The results in Table \ref{table:generalization} show that GAT with \textbf{Jigsaw} or \textbf{Macro} auxiliary tasks provide better robustness to AutoAttack than AT with the target task alone.
 Thus, we confirm that stronger attacks do not easily overcome the robustness provided by GAT.

 \paragraph{Generalization to transfer attacks.} We evaluate in Table \ref{table:generalization} the threat model where the attacker has access to the full training set but has no knowledge of the auxiliary tasks leveraged by GAT.
 Models trained with GAT have slightly different decision boundaries from models with common AT.
 The success rate of surrogate attacks drops from 98.47\% (i.e., 1.53\% robust accuracy) to 84.55\% when we train the target task with \textbf{Rotation} based GAT.